Mystic Drawbridge Ice Cream, Mystic

 July 14, 2012

-It’s not often I can knock out three CTMQ-worthy food pages in one fell swoop.
+It’s not often I can knock out three CTMQ-worthy food/restaurant pages in one fell swoop.
 (After writing that phrase, I looked at it and wondered where it came from.
 And it’s stuff like that that makes the Internet so great.)

 After dining a few minutes east at Abbott’s Lobster in the Rough in Noank – which, like the part of Mystic this ice cream shop is in is actually a part of Groton – we braved the tourists of downtown Mystic.
 We drove past Mystic Pizza and saw people in jorts snapping photos before eating rather average pizza.
 I found Main Street parking right in front of the Mystic Psychic.

 Actually, there are two signs for the Mystic Psychic right next to each other so it’s a redundant redundancy.
-Of course, perhaps the Mystic Psychic was being purposefully cheeky when naming the business, but that would be giving too much credit to a charlatan grifter who preys on the weak-minded.
+Of course, perhaps the Mystic Psychic was being purposefully cheeky when naming the business, but that would be giving too much credit to a charlatan grifter who preys on the vulnerable.

 The ice cream shop is situated right at the famed Mystic drawbridge; a rare and historic bascule beauty that will one day have its own CTMQ page.
 Although it opens at 40 past the hour, every hour, during summer days we didn’t see it in action.
 Eh, at least it didn’t distract from the equally important matter at hand: ice cream.